nus-cs2113-AY2425S1/ip/docs/README.md

 ### Prerequisites

-Make sure you have Java 11 installed on your computer.
+Make sure you have Java 17 or above installed on your computer.

 ### Installation